TimeCubed/nvim/README.md

 lot of pre-installed plugins here and this is most likely something a lot of people will find a
 little bad.
 This config doesn't have stuff like lualine or bufferline or even nvim-tree, instead I use Telescope for navigating through files.
-I used this config (made entirely by myself) to help learn neovim, and that's why this config may feel "empty" or "unusable" for some people, as I used this config to learn to use the default Vim motions.
+I used this config (made entirely by myself) to help learn NeoVim, and that's why this config may feel "empty" or "unusable" for some people, as I used this config to learn to use the default Vim motions, so the config is mostly pure NeoVim.
 There are a lot of comments all around the config, and I highly recommend reading them to get a better understanding of how stuff is structured.

 Another note to take is that this config is better used on WSL or Linux rather than on Windows.
-This is because the modularity of this config may not work on Windows (and I've experienced a couple issues myself when I wrote this config on windows) so if you're using neovim on Windows, I highly recommend installing a WSL distro instead and using NeoVim there.
+This is because the modularity of this config may not work on Windows (and I've experienced a couple issues myself when I wrote this config on windows) so if you're using NeoVim on Windows, I highly recommend installing a WSL distro instead and using NeoVim there.

 # Technical Details